-Most freshwater turtles on the banks of ponds and lakes are omnivores; some species are strictly herbivores, while others are carnivores.
-In general, it is safe to assume that the turtle eats both plant- and animal-based foods though it’s best to research the specific species.
+Most freshwater turtles that you see on the banks of ponds and lakes are omnivores; some species are strictly herbivores while others are carnivores.

-In the wild, these turtles can be seen eating plant matter, algae, insects, various larvae, and fish.
+In the wild, turtles eat plant matter, algae, insects, various larvae, and fish.

-This diet does not change in the aquarium, and turtles need to be fed various vegetables and algae-based foods, as well as different types of worms, shrimp, and even eggs for protein.
+This diet does not change in the aquarium, and turtles need to be fed a variety of vegetables and algae-based foods as well as different types of worms, shrimp, and even eggs for protein.
 A very popular snack for turtles is feeder fish.

-Instinctually, turtles have evolved to consider moving fish as food.
-Unfortunately, they cannot distinguish between a meal and a tank mate, making it seem like an added betta is something to eat; most hobbyists give their turtles guppies, minnows, and other inexpensive fish as a treat.
+Instinctively, turtles have evolved to consider moving fish as food.
+Unfortunately, they are not able to distinguish between a meal and a tank mate, making it seem like an added betta is something to eat.
+Many hobbyists even give their turtles guppies, minnows, and other inexpensive fish as a treat!

 At the very least, turtles can nip at your betta’s fins and cause permanent damage.

-Most turtle species are very active, and most can get considerably large.
-This contrasts with betta fish that reach a maximum size of about 3 inches (7.6 cm) and are very relaxed swimmers.
+Most turtle species are very active and can grow to a considerable size.
+This is in contrast to betta fish that reach a maximum size of about 3 inches (7.6 cm).

-If by some chance, your betta fish does not get eaten by your turtle, it will likely stay hidden out of view.
+If by some chance your betta fish does not get eaten by your turtle, it is very likely that he will at least feel intimidated and stressed, and may stay hidden out of sight.

 Don’t be fooled that some water parameters overlap between these two species.